 Everyone knows it as Rossio, but the original name evokes D. Pedro IV, a king who also has the right to a statue right in the center of the square.

-Around this monument, built in 1870, stands out the floor in portuguese sidewalk e two sources.
+Around this monument, built in 1870, the Portuguese sidewalk and two fountains stand out.

 Bizzarro Gelataria